santymetal/santymetal/README.md

 - 👀 I’m interested in tech, semiconductors, transistors, chips, anything embeded, firmware, AI/ML and compute in general
 - 🌱 I’m currently learning deep learning, LLMs
 - 💞️ I’m looking to collaborate on LLM for testing.
-- 📫 How to reach me x
+- 📫 How to reach me : https://www.linkedin.com/in/santosh-soundararajan-38b05a60/
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: It's always war that sparks greatest innovations.